Orchids are great additions to any home or garden because of the flowers.

 Also, the spikes may be damaged for many reasons.
 The main one is withering after the flowers are done blooming.

 Orchids bloom once or twice a year.
 The type of orchid you are growing determines how easy or difficult it is to have it bloom.

 Out of all the orchid varieties, Phalaenopsis orchids easily grow new spikes and rebloom at home.

 How To Make An Orchid Grow A New Spike?

-To help orchids grow new spikes keep them in a bright location with indirect sunlight, fertilizing the orchid, cut off the withered spikes, water adequately, and inducing the blooming in winter.
+To help orchids grow new spikes, keep them in a bright location with indirect sunlight.
+Fertilize the orchid, and cut off the withered spikes.
+Water adequately and induce the blooming in winter.